 UK Charitable Company

 The preferred legal structure for international charities, foundations, and non-profit organisations establishing a UK presence.
-Benefit from full charity tax exemptions, Gift Aid on donations, and the credibility of Charity Commission registration.
+Benefit from charitable tax reliefs, Gift Aid eligibility on qualifying donations, and the credibility of Charity Commission registration — subject to applicable UK legislation and HMRC guidance.

 Charitable Tax Relief